XO3D Studio · Guide

 Colourway and Variant Count

-A product available in three colourways requires a material swap in the 3D file — not a new build.
-This is typically a fraction of the original production cost per variant.
+A product available in three colourways requires a material swap in the 3D file, not a new build.
+This is typically a fraction of the original build time per variant.
 But if variants involve structural changes (different lid mechanisms, different component configurations), each variant may require modelling work.
 We scope this clearly at brief stage.

 - VARIABLE 04